ansonkwokth/ContKukanovSOR/README.md

 ## Parameter Ranges

+### A data-driven perspective

-From a data-driven perspective, I would begin by searching for the order of magnitude of the parameters.
+I would begin by searching for the order of magnitude of the parameters.
 For instance, I would explore combinations such as `[0, 0.01, 0.1, 1, 10, 100, 1000]`.
 Once the best result from this search is found, I would then perform a more fine-grained search on a linear scale to further refine the optimal values.

 Currently, this combination of order of magnitude and linear scale search is not supported in the existing version of the framework.
 However, it can be implemented by modularizing the optimization logic.
 By creating a dedicated optimizer in the optimizer/ directory, you can define the search strategies for both the order of magnitude and linear scale approaches.
 You can then call the new optimizer using the `.yaml` configuration file.

+### A theoretical perspective

-In the theoretical perspective, as described in the pseudo-code:
+As described in the pseudo-code:
 ```
 risk_pen  ← θ * (underfill + overfill)
 cost_pen  ← λu * underfill + λo * overfill